charlesm93/charlesm93.github.io/_pages/about.md

 I moreover believe a scientist's loyality should be to a problem, not a field.

-This website contains an overview of my research, as well as additional resources I have found helpful.
-Do not hesitate to reach out: I'm always happy to talk science, be it about a specific problem or more abstract ideas.
+This website contains an overview of my research, as well as additional resources you might find helpful.
+Do not hesitate to reach out: I'm always happy to talk science, be it about a specific problem, more general ideas, or teaching.

 I'm Ph.D student in statistics at Columbia University,